Sekiro: Shadows Die Twice: Development

 Development of Sekiro began in late 2015 following the completion of Bloodborne's downloadable content, The Old Hunters.
 It was directed by Hidetaka Miyazaki, who had previously worked on the Dark Souls series and Bloodborne.
-Sekiro draws inspiration from the Tenchu series of stealth-action games partially developed and published by FromSoftware.
+Sekiro draws inspiration from the Tenchu series of stealth-action games developed by Acquire and published by FromSoftware.
 The team initially considered developing the game as a sequel to Tenchu; however, it quickly outgrew the concept.
 Miyazaki intended the combat changes to capture the feel of "swords clashing", with fighters trying to create an opening to deliver the fatal strike.
 He and the team also created the game to be an entirely single-player experience, as they believed multiplayer to have limitations they wanted to avoid.
 Despite the game taking place during the Sengoku period of real-world Japanese history, no historical people or locations are featured in the game.

-The game was revealed via a teaser trailer at The Game Awards 2017 in December, showing the tagline "Shadows Die Twice".
+The game was revealed via a teaser trailer at the Game Awards 2017 in December, showing the tagline "Shadows Die Twice".
 The game's full title was revealed to be Sekiro: Shadows Die Twice during Microsoft's press conference at E3 2018.
 The game was published by Activision worldwide, with FromSoftware self-publishing it in Japan and Cube Game publishing in the Asia-Pacific region.
 Sekiro's soundtrack was composed by Yuka Kitamura, with some contributions from Noriyuki Asakura.
-The game was released for PlayStation 4, Windows, and Xbox One on 22 March 2019.
+The game was released for PlayStation 4, Windows and Xbox One on 22 March 2019.
 A collectors edition was also released the same day and included a steelbook case, a figurine of the protagonist, an art book, a physical map of the game's world, a download code for the soundtrack, and in-game coin replicas.
 A port for Stadia was released in late 2020.
 On 31 October 2020, a free update was released that added new content to the game, such as new cosmetics for Wolf and a boss rush game mode.

 The word "sekirō" (隻狼) is a contraction of "sekiwan no ōkami" (隻腕の狼), which translates as "one-armed wolf."
 The subtitle "Shadows Die Twice" was initially meant to be used as a slogan for the teaser trailer until Activision requested it be kept for the final name.